 - As of Jan.
 1, 2021, employees may receive limited COVID-19 paid administrative leave under the following conditions:

 The employee is subject to a quarantine or isolation order, or has been advised to self-quarantine by a health care provider or public health official.

 The employee was exposed to someone who tested positive for COVID-19 and is awaiting a diagnosis.

 The employee experiences a reaction to their COVID-19 vaccination that prevents them from returning to work, either on the day of the vaccination or on the following day.
 For continuing adverse reactions experienced beyond the day after vaccination, employees must use their own accrued personal leave.

 Complete the Paid Administrative Leave (PAL) Request Form to apply.

 Please note, use of this COVID-19 Paid Administrative Leave for the purposes listed above is cumulative from March 16, 2020, through June 30, 2021.
 If an employee used FFCRA emergency paid sick leave in 2020 for any of the reasons listed above, then those hours must be deducted from any remaining paid administrative leave granted.

 UNC Charlotte created a “leave bank” so employees can donate leave to colleagues who cannot work due to an eligible COVID-19-related reason and have exhausted their available leave.

-The COVID-19 Shared Leave Bank has been extended until March 31, 2021.
-Details on how to apply for leave through the bank for 2021 will be released later in January.
+The COVID-19 Shared Leave Bank has been extended until June 30, 2021.
 Reference COVID-19 Leave Bank webpage for additional details.

 Interchangeability of Leave